We review lots of models including Vax, Dyson, Phillips, Indesit and more, so you can find something suitable for your needs and budget.

 Whilst anecdotal and subject to individual’s medical conditions and experiences, of course, there are plenty of people out there – particularly those with asthma and other respiratory conditions – who report that having an air purifier in their home helps them breathe easier.

 In research, it has been suggested that 99.97% of particles that are harmful can be removed by an air purifier.
+This was covered in our best air purifier 2021 guide.

 If you don’t already have an air purifier in your home, introducing one will increase your electricity usage; as introducing any electrical appliance would.
+General air purifier reviews uk 2021, focussed on this a lot particularly with Covid as an issue.

 However, air purifiers available on the mainstream home market are subject to the same energy efficiency ratings as any other white goods and so each should have its rating clearly listed on any sale information webpages or supplied directly to you by a salesperson.